North Carolina

 The planning by UNC leadership, according to internal documents, extended well beyond broad concepts.

 A Nov.
-7, 2025 email from senior associate AD Rick Steinbacher, labeled “A DRAFT CONCEPT TO STIMULATE DISCUSSIONS ONLY,” laid out a three-phase rollout for a announcing new arena at Carolina North.
+7, 2025 email from senior associate AD Rick Steinbacher, labeled “A DRAFT CONCEPT TO STIMULATE DISCUSSIONS ONLY,” laid out a three-phase rollout for announcing a new arena at Carolina North.

 The first step was a pre-announcement “quiet phase” focused on aligning power brokers — from UNC system leadership to top donors and local town officials — while “minimizing surprises” ahead of a public reveal.
-It also called for strategically seeding the narrative through embargoed interviews with local outlets, and leaning on prominent alumni like Roy Williams and Phil Ford to help with “behind-the-scenes” talking points.
+It also called for strategically seeding the narrative through embargoed interviews with local outlets, and leaning on prominent alumni like Williams and Phil Ford to help with “behind-the-scenes” talking points.
 A drafted list at the bottom of that email included basketball alumni including Green, Michael Jordan, Hansbrough, Theo Pinson and Marcus Ginyard.
-Green, Hansbrough and Williams all later signed the Dec.
-12 opposition letter, with Williams and Hansbrough later filming viral videos in support of keeping the arena on campus.

-After the planned “quiet phase,” plans included a full-scale launch: a keynote event with Roberts and Cunningham as speakers, a video reveal with the tagline “From Dean to Dream,” Carolina Club watch parties in multiple cities, and personalized outreach to the top 500 seat-license holders.
+After the planned “quiet phase,” plans included a full-scale launch: a keynote event with Roberts and Bubba Cunningham as speakers, a video reveal with the tagline “From Dean to Dream,” Carolina Club watch parties in multiple cities, and personalized outreach to the top 500 seat-license holders.

-By late November, UNC athletics leadership and Rams Club leadership had circulated a document titled “Carolina North Announcement: For a mid-December 2025 announcement of the Carolina North development and new home of Carolina Basketball.”
+By late November, UNC athletics and Rams Club leadership had circulated a document titled “Carolina North Announcement: For a mid-December 2025 announcement of the Carolina North development and new home of Carolina Basketball.”
 As UNC moved toward that announcement, this new documentation shows a parallel effort: preparing for the announcement itself, as well as backlash some expected would come with the news.

 The “Carolina North Announcement” plan included a recommendation for university-wide scenario-planning before Dec.
 10 to game out everything from media leaks and donor resistance to faculty petitions, legislative questions and student protests.
 At the center of UNC’s preparation was a detailed messaging guide dubbed the “song sheet” by Dean Stoyer, the university’s vice chancellor for communications.
-It was designed, Stoyer wrote, in an email to UNC leadership, to “ensure that there is consistency in all of the varied conversations that will be taking place.”
+It was designed, Stoyer wrote in an email to UNC leadership, to “ensure that there is consistency in all of the varied conversations that will be taking place.”

 Managing public talking points

-Documentation shows that UNC officials such as incoming athletics director Steve Newmark worked over Thanksgiving weekend to refine the document and update talking points.
-The messaging was firm: Carolina North provides a stronger path than renovating the Smith Center.
+The messaging, overall, was firm: Carolina North provides a stronger path than renovating the Smith Center.

 North Carolina students hand out flyers with a petition to renovate and save the Dean E. Smith Center, prior to the Tar Heels’ game against Syracuse on Monday, February 2, 2026 in Chapel Hill, N.C.